University terms explained

 For example, MATH101 is a Mathematics course at 100-level (usually first year), ENGL201 is an English course at 200-level (usually second year), and ECON310 is an Economics course at 300-level (usually third year).

 Courses can be offered through Semester 1 (S1) from February–June, Semester 2 (S2) from July–November, over the whole year (W), over the summer months (SU) from November–January, or can be started anytime during the year (A).

 Find out more about Course codes.

-Each course has a point value that reflects the workload for the course.
-All courses have a point value of 15 or multiples of 15.
+Each course has a points value (similar to credits from NCEA) that reflects the workload for the course.
+All courses have a point value of 15, or multiples of 15 (eg, 30, 45 etc).

-When you pass a course the points are credited towards your degree.
-If you fail a course you do not get the points.
-You must complete a certain number of points to complete your degree.
+When you pass a course, the points are credited towards your degree.
+You will need to complete a certain number of points overall to successfully finish your study.

 Courses will also have an EFTS value, or Equivalent Full-Time Student, that indicates the overall workload of that course.

 15 points = 0.1250 EFTS